Should You Get a Prenuptial Agreement?

 Marriage is a big step in your life, and a prenuptial agreement can make sure you’re prepared in several ways.

 When a relationship ends, the best case scenario is typically a “clean break”: both people walk away and close that chapter of their lives without messy arguments.
 In a typical divorce, that’s all but impossible.

 If you end your relationship and then need to spend the next several weeks, months, or years fighting over money, every conversation is an opportunity for conflict and stress.
 The process can turn an amicable break-up into an all-out war.

 A Wake County prenup lawyer can help you make as many of those decisions as possible before your marriage.
 If you get divorced in the future, you’ll have less to fight over and can enjoy a less stressful divorce.
 This is especially helpful if you share kids with your ex and need to maintain a cooperative co-parenting relationship.

 One of the most important parts of a prenuptial agreement is disclosing your assets.
 Both you and your fiance will need to disclose all of your savings, investments, debts, income, and other financial information.

 Considering that money is one of the top reasons married couples fight, that kind of honesty right off the bat can help any marriage.
 You don’t need to question whether you’re marrying someone who’s drowning in debt or someone who is trying to hide money from you.

 Making Logical Decisions

 Divorce is an emotional time, no matter how amicable and mutual the break-up is.
-We can all agree that we don’t always make the best decisions while we’re stressed.
+We can all agree that we don’t always make the best decisions while we’re stressed or emotional.